camunda/camunda-docs/docs/guides/migrate-to-zeebe-user-tasks.md

 ### Migrate from a job worker implementation

-In case you are not using the Tasklist API to interact with user tasks and instead implemented job workers, you need to migrate the respective job workers.
+If you are not using the Tasklist API to interact with user tasks and instead implemented job workers, migrate the respective job workers.
 We plan to introduce task listeners in 8.6.
-They allow you to implement listeners for task creation in a similar fashion as you implemented the job workers, and ease the migration.
+These allow you to implement listeners for task creation in a similar fashion as you implemented the job workers, and ease the migration.
 We recommend to wait until the release of task listeners.

-## Troubleshooting / typical issues
+## Troubleshooting and common issues

-In case your task application does not work properly after migration, check the following:
+If your task application does not work properly after migration, check the following:

-- The endpoints return specific error message when you run them on the wrong task type.
-Ensure to call the right endpoint for the right task type, c.f. above [table](#use-the-new-zeebe-task-api).
+- **The endpoints return specific error messages when you run them on the wrong task type**: Ensure to call the right endpoint for the right task type, c.f. above [table](#use-the-new-zeebe-task-api).
-- Forms do not show: ensure you have extracted embedded forms, if any, and [transformed them into linked forms](../components/modeler/bpmn/user-tasks/user-tasks.md#camunda-form-linked), before you change the task type implementation.
+- **Forms do not appear**: Ensure you have extracted embedded forms, if any, and [transformed them into linked forms](../components/modeler/bpmn/user-tasks/user-tasks.md#camunda-form-linked), before you change the task type implementation.
-- Task update operation does not work: the update operation is only available to Zeebe user tasks.
+- **Task update operation does not work**: The update operation is only available to Zeebe user tasks.